Ascension (Don't Ever Wonder): Chart performance

 "Ascension (Don't Ever Wonder)" debuted on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart in the US in August 1996, at number 11, eventually peaking at number eight and spending 29 weeks on the chart.
 It also spent eighteen weeks on the Billboard Hot 100, peaking at number 36 on September 28, 1996.
 In Europe, the single reached the Top 30 in the UK, peaking at number 28 on the UK Singles Chart.
 But it was even more successful on the UK R&B Chart, peaking at number six.
 Additionally, it also charted in Scotland, reaching number 52.

+Retrospective response

+In 2020, Christopher A. Daniel from Albumism stated that the song "keeps the groove in motion".
+AllMusic editor Stephen Cook named it one of the highlights from Maxwell's Urban Hang Suite.
+Daryl Easlea for BBC in 2009 felt it "was the rightful hit single".

 Music video

 The music video for the song was directed by American music video and television director and television producer Liz Friedlander.
 At the beginning, Maxwell stands alone, dancing in the dark in a room that is a large stage surrounded by white screens.
 As he begins to sing, the light slowly turns on the singer.
 He is dressed in a shiny gray outfit and a band is now performing around him on stage.
 Throughout the video, different people are entering the room through a large oval opening.
 Towards the end, these people are dancing among the musicians while Maxwell sings until the end of the video.
-The video for "Ascension (Don't Ever Wonder)" was later published on Maxwell's official YouTube channel in October 2009.
-It has amassed more than 52,2 million views as of October 2021.
+The video for "Ascension (Don't Ever Wonder)" was later made available on Maxwell's official YouTube channel in 2009 and had generated more than 90 million views as of November 2023.